 Understanding the importance of environmental sustainability begins in the classroom.

-Environmental stewardship touches every corner of our campus life, and extends beyond our walls.
+Environmental stewardship touches every corner of our campus life and also extends beyond our walls.

-Students earn Green Rhino Room Certification by attending a training session, committing to sustainable living habits, and having their room audited by a member of TEAM/EcoMon.
+Students earn Green Rhino Room Certification by attending a training session, committing to sustainable living habits, and having their room audited by an EcoMonitor.